-The island has encountered many invasions which has led to Minorca's rich history, representing many different cultures.
+Minorca (or Menorca) island has encountered many invasions, which have led to its rich history, representing many different cultures.

-Since prehistoric times to more recent times, Minorca's strategic geographical location, in the middle of the western Mediterranean is a staging point for different cultures.
-It is famous for its large collection of megalithic stone monuments that tell the story about a very early prehistoric human activity.
+Minorca's strategic geographical location in the western Mediterranean is a staging point for different cultures from prehistoric times to more recent times.
+It is famous for its extensive collection of megalithic stone monuments that tell the story of a very early prehistoric human activity.

-Minorca came under the British possession in 1708 during the War of the Spanish Succession.
+Minorca came under British possession in 1708 during the War of the Spanish Succession.
 During this period, the capital moved to Mahon from Ciutadella.
 They developed a naval base established in the town's harbour.
 Minorca was under British rule for one hundred years with some short periods of French and Spanish command.
 Mao became a free port and adopted a cosmopolitan culture due to the continuous arrival of foreign armies in the 19th and 20th centuries.
-Minorca experienced extreme poverty during these centuries.

-In the years of the French Revolutionary Wars, Minorca became part of Spain by the Treaty of Amiens in 1802.
-When the other Balearic Islands were supporting the Nationalists, the island stayed loyal to the Republican Spanish government.
-After the victory of Nationalists in 1939, the British navy peacefully transferred the power to Minorca.
+In the French Revolutionary Wars, Minorca became part of Spain by the Treaty of Amiens in 1802.
+When the other Balearic Islands supported the Nationalists, the island stayed loyal to the Republican Spanish government.
+After the victory of the Nationalists in 1939, the British navy peacefully transferred the power to Minorca.

-Today, Minorca is one of the most popular tourist destinations and a place for Roman and Muslim remains, as well as Paleochristian church structures, British architecture and even buildings decorated with modernist details.
+Today, Minorca is one of the most popular tourist destinations and a place for Roman and Muslim remains, Paleochristian church structures, British architecture, and even buildings decorated with modernist details.